EveryOneIsGross/scratchTHOUGHTS/README.md

 ## boustrophedon

 boustrophedon formatting to avoid token truncation of start and end of text bodies as a way of retaining sentence articles context.

+---

+## Using chatbot conversational "context" frameworks for augmenting patients who suffer cognitive loss.
+Using the same way we feed "memories" of the conversation back into agents prompts for context tracking, except spoken or displayed to the patient as they do things.